Garfield Ridge assessor & market data

 Investors active in Garfield Ridge often also work in Clearing, West Lawn, Archer Heights.

-Garfield Ridge investor financing FAQ
+Garfield Ridge investor FAQ

 Yes.
 Garfield Ridge is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.